 If we ask you for evidence, send this as quickly as possible to avoid delays with your application.

-We'll look at the information you give us and send you a Student Finance Entitlement letter letting you know what student finance you can get.
+We'll look at the information you give us and send you a Student Finance Entitlement letter telling you what student finance you can get.

 Register at university or college - we can't pay you until you do!

-You have to pay your loans back but not until you finish or leave your course and your income is over £21,000 a year.
+You have to pay your loans back but not until you finish or leave your course and your income is over the repayment threshold.